rocksanen/memorygame/README.md

 Our vision was to create a fun memory game that's easily accessible.
 The game was made to improve the players mental capabilities.

 ## Builds
-Jar builds are available in the releases section.
-Java 17 or higher is required to run the game.
+Windows builds and Jar files are available  in the releases section.
+To build the app yourself, first generate a JAR file with Maven, then run the "build.ps1" file to generate a .msi installer.
+MacOS and Linux have to run the JAR File (Java 17+ required).

 ## Jenkins
 To get tests running through Jenkins, first build and run the Docker image with the following command: